 Oh, and one other thing.
 You might think that working out in the morning is a must, since exercising after work could amp you up and make it harder to fall asleep.
 But that doesn’t pan out in the research.

-Only 3% of adults say that exercising within 4 hours of bedtime negatively affects their sleep, according to a recent National Sleep Foundation poll.
+One poll suggests, there is no harm at all to exercising in the evening, despite the conventional wisdom.
 In fact, one study found people snoozed better when they went to sleep 90 minutes after a vigorous workout session.

 Harness the Power of Natural Light